Arabic fish stew with lemon and saffron and hot pepper rouille (Yakhnit samak)

-A rouille is a Provencial sauce made from red chillies and garlic.
-It usually forms the base for the classic French stew, Bouillabaisse, but here is it used very creatively as the flavouring sauce.
-Traditionally, the sauce is thickened with breadcrumbs, but in this recipe, the chef uses potatoes that make the sauce silky smooth.
-The sauce is characterized by its saffron flavour that is accentuated with garlic and chilli.
-It is a mild and beautiful sauce that is either mixed into a dish when cooking or more probably used as a topping on soups and stews.
+A rouille is a Provincial sauce made from red chillies and garlic.
+It usually forms the base for the classic French stew, Bouillabaisse, but it is used creatively as the flavouring sauce here.
+Traditionally, the sauce is thickened with breadcrumbs, but the chef uses potatoes that make the sauce silky smooth in this recipe.
+The sauce is characterized by its saffron flavour accentuated with garlic and chilli.
+It is a mild and beautiful sauce that is either mixed into a dish when cooking or, more probably, used as a topping on soups and stews.

-This recipe is a very traditional one that has been given a French touch by Chef Malouf.
-The stew is light, the tender fish is scented with saffron and other mild spices and loaded with perfectly cooked pearled pasta.
-The flavour comes from the rouille, silky and a touch of mild heat make this dish addictive.
-I was surprised that the pasta was added to the dish, rather than being served on the side, but it works beautifully.
+This recipe is very traditional and has been given a French touch by Chef Malouf.
+The stew is light; the tender fish is scented with saffron and other mild spices and loaded with perfectly cooked pearled pasta.
+The flavour comes from the rouille, which is silky and has a touch of mild heat, making this dish addictive.
+I was surprised that the pasta was added to the dish rather than served on the side, but it works beautifully.
 This is fine dining and the dish's subtlety will surprise your guests.

 Greg and Lucy Malouf have travelled across the Middle East extensively, publishing several specialized cookbooks along their journey.
-This cookbook specializes in Syrian cuisine with a modern flair, a thick volume filled with amazing recipes, like this one, and photographs.
-I have cooked a few, definitely not enough, recipes from this book and each are spectacular.
-I need to complete the collection of their cookbooks, oh I wish I had a larger cookbook budget.
+This cookbook specializes in Syrian cuisine with a modern flair, a thick volume filled with amazing recipes like this one and photographs.
+I have cooked a few, but definitely not enough, recipes from this book, and each is spectacular.
+I need to complete the collection of their cookbooks; oh, I wish I had a larger cookbook budget.
 This book is for those who are looking for spectacular Syrian cuisine.

 Ingredients: